Walk in Dwight Eisenhower’s footsteps in Abilene

 Meet a relatable Ike and Mamie in the museum

 The Eisenhower Museum underwent a complete renovation in 2018 and 2019.
 The Abilene facility is entirely different than the pre-renovation facility.
-When I visited the complex before, I felt that I had met Ike the icon.
+When I visited the Eisenhower campus before, I felt that I had met Ike the icon.
 The renovation makes Ike more human and relatable.

 Related: Eisenhower once stayed at the Rock Island Arsenal‘s Quarters One.